 Best Hydrating Sleep Mask for Nighttime Dry Eye Relief in 2020

-This eye mask is recommended by doctors for nighttime use to relieve dry eye, lagophthalmos, aqueous deficient dry eye, floppy eye syndrome, and recurrent corneal erosions.
+This dry eye sleep mask is recommended by doctors for nighttime use to relieve dry eye, lagophthalmos, aqueous deficient dry eye, floppy eye syndrome, and recurrent corneal erosions.

 - The Eyeseals 4.0 is made out of high quality materials that is medical grade

-- The Eyeseal 4.0 mask focuses on creating a moisture rich environment to prevent dry eyes due to overexposure to dry air
+- The Eyeseal 4.0 mask focuses on creating a moisture rich environment to prevent dry eye due to overexposure to dry air

 - The Eyeseal 4.0 is a very comfortable mask to sleep with